Pandora-IsoMemo/iso-data/README.md

 ## Deployment

-Code from the master branch will be automatically deployed to the dev system on the MPI server (given successful `devtools::check()`) and will be on the beta version of the API and App
+Code from the main branch will be automatically deployed to the dev system on the MPI server (given successful `devtools::check()`) and will be on the beta version of the API and App

 Code from the depl branch will be deployed to the production sytems (API and App)